SwissOpenEM/swissopenem.github.io/deliverable-wp3.md

 #### Deposition-1: Developing automated deposition tools for cryo-EM

-To deposit biological specimen data, the European Bioinformatics Institute (EMBL-EBI) offers three central repositories relevant to Cryo-EM data.
-Early access to the testing version of OneDep API provides a method of depositing datasets to EMDB and PDB.
-[OSCEM to mmCIF format converter](https://github.com/osc-em/converter-OSCEM-to-mmCIF) is developed for metadata interoperability between OSCEM and OneDep PDBx/mmCIF syntax.
-A Web-based UI on top of SciCat allows for the upload of processed files to create OneDep depositions.
-Additional functionality will be added to the [depositor](https://github.com/SwissOpenEM/Depositor) to create depositions of raw datasets in EMPIAR.
+To deposit biological EM data, the European Bioinformatics Institute (EMBL-EBI) offers three central repositories relevant to Cryo-EM data.
+OpenEM makes it easy to deposit datasets in EMDB and the PDB following data processing using the [depositor service](https://github.com/SwissOpenEM/Depositor).
+Add electron map and (optionally) molecular models on the SciCat website to export a single mmCIF file ready to upload to wwPDB's OneDep system, using the [OSCEM to mmCIF format converter](https://github.com/osc-em/converter-OSCEM-to-mmCIF).
+EBI is also developing a method to allow services like OpenEM to automatically start depostions; this is implemented by SciCat, and will be enabled when OneDep releases the feature.

+EMPIAR does not yet provide a method for automated deposition of raw images.
+However, SciCat allows images to be easily retrieved and prepared for deposition.
+Additional functionality is planned once EMPIAR releases more information about their deposition API.

 #### Deposition-2: Expanding automated deposition tools for other EM disciplines

-Compared to task 1 of this deliverable, there are no central repositories as those offered by EBI.
-We are exploring possible repositories for depositions and considering the following projects:
+One significant repository for materials science data is [Materials Cloud](https://www.materialscloud.org/).
+Following consultation with materials science researchers, it became clear that relevant data from participating institutes is already collected in a FAIR manner under the [PREMISE](https://ord-premise.org/) project.

-- The [NOMAD project](https://nomad-lab.eu/nomad-lab/) lists data from EELS experiments and offers an API to interact with
+The [NOMAD project](https://nomad-lab.eu/nomad-lab/) lists data from EELS experiments and offers an API, but no labs had a requirement to deposit OpenEM datasets in NOMAD.
-- [Material Science Cloud](https://www.materialscloud.org/home) offers an archiving solution in any format and enables integration with other services, such as built-in visualizations and workflow managers.
-During the next milestones, we will work on integrating deposition from SciCat to these repositories.
+Therefore, this task was cancelled due to a lack of clear use cases.